gregswindle/eslint-plugin-crc/docs/rules/generate-crc.md

-# Generate class-responsibilities-collaborators models to assess and refactor JavaScript source code. (crc-generator)
+# Generate class-responsibilities-collaborators models to assess and refactor JavaScript source code. (generate-crc)

 Please describe the origin of the rule here.